Angel Street, London: 18th and 19th centuries

 King's Head Court was established on the south side on the corner with St Martin's Le Grand by 1746 and appears on John Rocque's map of that year.

 In 1809, the Angel Inn was described in The Picture of London as "much frequented by Scotch gentlemen and persons from the North".
 In 1825, the same directory listed it as among the principal inns visited by mail and stage coaches in London, and a hotel, coffee-house, and tavern.
 The inn was demolished in around 1840.

 It was also in the early decades of the nineteenth century that a number of buildings in Angel Street were acquired to allow for the expansion of Christ's Hospital, including the Queen's Head (Queen's Hotel) on the north side on the corner with St Martin's Le Grand.
 Houses on the north side were demolished and the land let by the governors of the hospital to allow for the building of a new Bull and Mouth Inn.
 On the south side at the St Martin's Le Grand end, a number of houses described as "very ruinous" were demolished in Angel Street and King's Head Court in 1835 after they were condemned by a ward-inquest.

 In 1869, work started on a new post office building known as General Post Office (West) to distinguish it from the old General Post Office building on the east side of St Martin Le Grand.
 It opened in 1874, also becoming the post office's Central Telegraph Office.
 Following the construction of the telegraph office, Bath Street, later known as Roman Bath Street, was joined to the south side of Angel Street which connected it to Newgate Street in the south.
-It had formerly been known as Bagnio Court in reference to the Turkish baths that stood there.
+It had formerly been known as Bagnio Court in reference to the "Turkish baths" that stood there.
 In 1890, the foundation stone was laid for the construction of a building known as General Post Office (North) which took up the whole of the north side of Angel Street and led to the demolition of the remaining buildings on that side of the street.
 It was designed by Henry Tanner.

 20th century and later

-The telegraph office was slightly damaged by a bomb during the First World War, and more seriously during the London Blitz in 1940 when burning debris from adjacent buildings set it alight and totally destroyed the interior.
+The telegraph office was slightly damaged by a bomb during the First World War; the office received more damage during the London Blitz in 1940 when burning debris from adjacent buildings set it alight and totally destroyed the interior.
 It reopened in 1943 but closed again in 1962 and was demolished in 1967.

 The BT Centre, formerly the headquarters of British Telecom, opened in 1984 and now occupies the whole southern side of Angel Street including the former course of Bath Street, which was closed in 1934.
 The former post office building on the northern side of Angel Street is now known as Nomura House at 1 St Martin's Le Grand.